 We try to make the process of submitting a project to Handwoven as simple and painless as possible.
 Below are the basic steps, although more about submitting both projects and articles can be found here.

-Before the proposal due date, send a proposal by email to [email protected]
+Before the proposal due date, send a proposal via this form for proposals.

 Include the following in your proposal: